The Texas

 The RCUT intersections will prevent traffic on the intersecting roads from going straight or turning left.
 Instead, all traffic will make a right turn, then use a signalized turnaround typically 1000 or so feet downstream to make a U-turn and continue in the intended direction of travel.
 Left turns from Bandera Rd. to those cross streets will still be allowed.

-An RCUT intersection is also known as a "superstreet".
+An RCUT intersection is also known as a "superstreet" or a "J-turn".

 RCUT intersection schematic